 The Challenge is an exciting academic competition that will expand your knowledge of the science of chemistry.
 The information in CEF's Challenge study materials exposes you to the fascinating world of chemistry as it applies to your everyday life.
 It shows you how chemicals shape your world.

-Study materials for the 2012–2013 Challenge cycle are available below!
+The first set of study materials for the 2013–2014 Challenge cycle are now available!